University of New Hampshire at Manchester: Housing

 While many UNHM students commute to campus from towns in the greater Manchester area, UNH Manchester has housing available at the Hampton residence hall located at SNHU.

 Activities

 Students at UNHM participate in many student-led academic, recreational, and special-interest clubs.

 Athletics

 The University of New Hampshire's athletic program consists of 18 NCAA programs, all of which play at the Durham campus of the university.
 However, Manchester does on occasion host home games of the UNH men's ice hockey team.
-Games are held at SNHU Arena, a few blocks from the UNH Manchester campus, with a seating capacity of 11,770 (9,852 for ice hockey).
+Games are occasionally held at SNHU Arena, a few blocks from the UNH Manchester campus, with a seating capacity of 11,770 (9,852 for ice hockey).
 SNHU Arena has also hosted other college and professional teams, such as the NCAA Frozen Four Tournament and the Manchester Monarchs hockey teams.

 Publications

 Millworks and Campus Connections tell the UNH Manchester story and connect students and other members of the UNHM community to the campus.
 Both publications are coordinated by the UNHM Marketing and Community Relations Office, and feature articles on student achievements, faculty research, and community partnerships.